 11. Picking the Right Footwear

-You will want some shoes to go with your saree, although occasionally you might be barefoot.
+You will want some shoes to go with your saree, although occasionally you might be barefoot (say, in your wedding).
 One of the choices you need to make is whether to wear heels or flat shoes.
 You need to take this into account when styling your saree because it will affect the drape.
 If you put on your saree while barefoot and then slip into heels, the saree will be further off the ground.
 Heels aren’t for everyone so don’t feel that you have to wear them.
 A pair of flat shoes can be just as eye-catching.
 You could choose something traditional such as a pair of Kolhapuri heels.
 These are an excellent choice if you don’t want your heels too high.
 They usually aren’t higher than two or three inches.

 For a more contemporary choice, there are many options, including stilettos and other heels.
 For maximum impact to pair with your saree, choose something with plenty of sparkles.
 Get a pair of glittery stilettos and perhaps even go for a peep-toe shoe too.
 You can paint your nails for extra color.
 Of course, you might want to show off your feet as much as possible.
 Perhaps you have henna designs that you want to remain exposed.
 Some strappy sandals could be your best option.
 If you want a traditional style with lots of bling, try mojris with beads or embroidery.